All Episodes

 I think he's very proud of what he did yesterday.

-You've got to remember Clinton's a pathological liar.
+You've got to remember, Clinton's a pathological liar.

 His only truth is what he says.

-Uh his reality is what his memory is, what he constructs it to be.
+His reality is what his memory is, what he constructs it to be.

-He couldn't cite the 9-11 Commission, admitting that it was a political document, and we know why it was a political document.
+He couldn't cite the 9-11 Commission admitting that it was a political document, and we know why it was a political document.

 The Democrats in that committee were there to hide the lapses of the Clinton administration.

-Um I think what happened yesterday on Fox News Sunday, and I got the transcript to it uh Saturday night, Saturday afternoon, Saturday night, and uh I was just in one way I was stunned, such a such a an apparent loss of control, such a such a horrible PR blunder and mistake by the people whose reputation for PR greatness is unsurpassed.
+I think what happened yesterday on Fox News Sunday, and I got the transcript to it Saturday night, Saturday afternoon, Saturday night, and I was just, in one way, I was stunned.

-He doesn't really care about the impact on the Democratic Party, except maybe for Hillary, uh, and certainly not this election cycle.
+He doesn't really care about the impact on the Democratic Party, except maybe for Hillary, and certainly not this election cycle.

 He's concerned about himself.